-The power good output is an open-drain architecture, and it requires a pull-up resistor.
-During soft-start, PGOOD is actively held low and is allowed to be pulled high after $V{\text{OUT}}$ achieved over UVP threshold, under OVP threshold, and soft start is completed.
-In addition if any protection is triggered during operation, PGOOD will be pulled low immediately.
+The PGOOD pin is an open drain output, and it requires a pull-up resistor.
+During soft-start, the PGOOD is held low and is allowed to be pulled high after VOUT achieved over UVP threshold and under OVP threshold.
+In additional, if any protection is triggered during operation, the PGOOD will be pulled low immediately.